Reservation process and legals

 Step 1.
 Reservation

-Our friendly sales advisors will help you choose a home that’s perfect for you and will be on hand throughout the whole process.
+Our friendly sales executive will help you choose a home that’s perfect for you and will be on hand throughout the whole process.

 When you are ready you can reserve your new home on our website 24/7.
 Just make sure you have your ID documents to hand so we can verify your identity.
 You’ll need to pay a reservation fee which could be as little as £250*.